Mental Health Facilities Saginaw County, MI

 Healthsource Saginaw Inc

-Healthsource Saginaw Inc is a mental health treatment center in Saginaw County, MI, located at 3340 Hospital Road, 48603 zip code area.
+Healthsource Saginaw Inc is one of mental health facilities in Saginaw County, Michigan, located at 3340 Hospital Road, 48603 zip code.
 Healthsource Saginaw Inc provides outpatient treatment and hospital inpatient treatment.
-Healthsource Saginaw Inc offers integrated dual diagnosis disorder treatment, group therapy and couples/family therapy to seniors 65 or older, children / adolescents and adults.
-Healthsource Saginaw Inc also supports seniors or older adults, people requiring dual diagnosis treatment and people with trauma.
-Additional services at Healthsource Saginaw Inc consist of court-ordered outpatient treatment and suicide prevention services.
+Healthsource Saginaw Inc provides cognitive behavioral therapy, trauma therapy and activity therapy to children / adolescents, young adults and seniors 65 or older.
+Healthsource Saginaw Inc also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
+Additional services provided at Healthsource Saginaw Inc include court-ordered outpatient treatment and suicide prevention services.

 Learn More